thanghust/GANMF_thang/README.md

     The GANMF.py is the GANMF model with using Autoencoders for generator and the GAN_not_autoencoders.py is GANMF model without using Autoencoders.
 Change the code in line 46 to run each models

 ### If you want to read my full project, just read the pdf file.
 Peace!
-Collaborative Filtering with Generative Adversarial Networks Contributing
-If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.